 How to Use High-Frequency Word Resources

-Bingo cards, flashcards, and high-frequency word books provide necessary tools to help students memorize sight words.
-Use the High-Frequency Word Strategy Bank for additional strategies to help students learn high-frequency words.
-Follow these tips too for successful high-frequency word instruction:
+High-frequency word books provide opportunities for students to read these words in context.
+Bingo cards and flash cards are tools that can be used to provide additional practice.
+Use the High-Frequency Word Strategy Bank for additional strategies to help students learn these words.
+Follow these tips for successful high-frequency word instruction.

 - Make sure students read text containing high-frequency words every day.
 Almost all text contains these words, but the most rewarding reading will come from books students can read easily.
 Reading A-Z's High-Frequency Word Books, Decodables, or Leveled Books with patterned text will provide students with exposure to these words.
 Since students can keep and use their own copies of the books, they can circle or underline the high-frequency words as they encounter them in the text.

 - Create a word wall of high-frequency words.
 Add new words to the wall as they are introduced.
 Each day, students can chant or cheer the high-frequency words posted on the wall.

 - Introduce words in small groups of six to eight words or fewer per week.
 It may be beneficial to present words in phonetic groups (this, that, they, the, those, there; big, but, by, best, both, etc.).

 - Allow students to write the words as often as possible.
 They may practice individual words or write high-frequency word sentences such as 'I like to _____,' or 'We go by the _____.'

 - Keep a checklist of high-frequency words.
 When a student learns a word, meaning they can read it quickly and efficiently, or write it without seeing the word, check off the word and move on to the next one.